OPTION 1. original format Pdf version using the Javelin reader. Read on your computer, iPad or Android tablet

 Walks in Morbihan for Kindle If you are in the UK click

 Walks in Morbihan for Kindle If you are in France click

 You will be able to read it on any Kindle reader - and with the appropriate free Kindle app from Amazon you will also be able to read it on most other tablets and smartphones including iPhone, iPod, iPad and Androids.

-36 circular walks - country, coastal and town - with full directions, schematic maps and background information to enable the general walker or holidaymaker to make the most of this remarkably varied and interesting region.
+36 circular walks - country, coastal and town - from 5 to 15 kilometres, sorted into short, medium and long, with full directions, schematic maps and background information to enable the general walker or holidaymaker to make the most of this remarkably varied and interesting region.